QuantumGroup/information_dashboard/README.md

 ## Purpose

-This project is to be a tool that take in requirements, such as keywords or locations, and collects data from open sources that corresponds to those requirements.
+This project is to be a tool that takes in user requirements, such as keywords or locations, and collects data from open sources that correspond to those requirements.
 In its final form, this will consist of a few different components.

 ## Components